 For source builds missing pip, rerun configure with ensurepip enabled or bootstrap pip via get-pip.py as shown earlier.

-If Python 3.13 introduces compatibility issues with critical packages or projects, you can safely revert to Python 3.12 without affecting the system interpreter.
+If Python 3.13 introduces compatibility issues with critical packages or projects, you can safely revert to the system Python without affecting the interpreter Ubuntu ships.
 Virtual environments isolate project dependencies, so switching back affects only new projects.

 Virtual environments created with Python 3.13 are tied to that interpreter.
-To downgrade a project, remove the old venv and create a new one with Python 3.12:
+To switch a project back to your system Python, remove the old venv and create a new one with your system interpreter (Python 3.12 on Ubuntu 24.04 LTS, Python 3.10 on Ubuntu 22.04 LTS).
+On Ubuntu 26.04 LTS, the system interpreter is already Python 3.13, so only recreate venvs if you want to reset dependencies.

 # Remove the Python 3.13 venv